Trust and Privacy in Creative Work: Why They Matter

 - Jan 8

-- 2 min read
+- 3 min read

 In creative work, trust is everything.

 Clients don’t just send over logos, briefs, or brand guidelines.
 They share internal documents, early-stage ideas, financial details, personal data, unreleased products, and sensitive business decisions.
-Sometimes they share things that haven’t even been discussed internally yet.
+Sometimes, they even share things that haven’t been discussed internally yet.

 Privacy Is Part of Professionalism